Nothing endures but change.

 If you limit your perspective to the making stage, it’s easy to think that the terms “project outcome” and “project success” are synonymous.
 For example, suppose you’re hired to build an energy efficient house according to Leadership in Energy & Environmental Design (LEED) standards.
 If, at the end of the making stage, you see that your team completed the structure on time and on budget, with all the specified LEED features, then you would probably consider that outcome a success.
 But as the house enters the Operating/Using/Changing stage, information about the home’s energy use might change your ideas about the success or failure of the project.
 If in fact the LEED features do not function as expected, then you would probably rate the project’s overall success rather low.
 Perhaps more importantly, the home’s owner would be unlikely to consider the home a success.
 And depending on the longevity estimates and ever-changing external factors, the lifespan of the house might also be significantly different than originally projected.

 Put simply, project success is defined by doing the project well and meeting defined objectives.
 Project outcome also encompasses whether you and your team did the right thing.
 It’s important to consider both at multiple levels—for individual tasks, for the overall project, and for the impact of the project over its life.
-In every case, we need to think broadly about the factors contributing to a project’s success or failure.
+In every case, we need to think broadly about the factors contributing to a project’s success or failure and how those factors are perceived by the various constituencies.
 We risk losing enduring value if we draw too tight a fence around the boundaries we consider when planning and assessing project success.

 Sustainability and Living Order